kamsingh11/Covid-19/docs/MachineLearning.md

     </tr>
   </tbody>
 </table>
-The model accuracy comes as 70.5%  from this, we can also get the intercept and the coefficients.
-To check if this model we plotted the residuals for normality and residuals versus predicted for homoscedasticity.
+The model accuracy came as 70.5%  from this.
+To check if this model is valid we plotted the residuals for normality and residuals versus predicted for homoscedasticity.
 <br/>

 Below plot shows us that the residuals though might seem like normally distributed but narrower plot are not normally distributed.